top of page

 Project Description:

-Flight computer for NASA's IMPRESS CubeSat mission and the Air Force Research Laboratory's EXACT CubeSat, designed as part of the University of Minnesota's Small Satellite Research Lab using Altium PCB Designer.
+Flight computer for the NASA funded IMPRESS CubeSat mission and the AFRL/USSF funded EXACT CubeSat, designed as part of the University of Minnesota's Small Satellite Research Lab using Altium PCB Designer.
 It features a Raspberry Pi running a Linux kernel, with hardware to interface with the rest of the electrical power systems, five onboard X-ray detectors via CAN, GPIO pins, I2C, UART and USB.
 The biggest challenge of this project was getting it to fit inside the space allocated.
 Space is at a premium inside a CubeSat!

 EXACT flight Computer.png